viasmo1/edem-airflow-practise/README.md

 ### ETL practise: WordPress

 - We want to save in a JSON file the posts of a WordPress website.
 How can we do that?
 - What if we want to save multiple websites, but we want the tasks to be executed one by one?
-(TIP: use a pool)
+(TIP: use a pool or limit number of active tasks per DAG)

 Example of WordPress websites in this [url](https://elementor.com/blog/famous-wordpress-websites/)